USDA NRCS. Wetland flora: Field office illustrated guide to plant species.

 Soils: Moist to wet.

-Native to: RARE AND/OR ENDANGERED IN PARTS OF VT, native/present in the northern half of the US.
+Native to: RARE AND/OR ENDANGERED IN PARTS OF NH, native in much of the northern half of the US.
 Biota of North American Program, North American Plant Atlas.

 Requested by Bronx River Wildflower Corridor, Roseanne Andrade.